-Ground rules: 1) No set date or time.
-2) Only do solo, or with people you live with, or your support bubble, or one other person.
-3) Keep 2 metres apart from others if you encounter.
-4) Ideally pick sashes that are local to you.
-5) Ideally pick sashes a walk or cycle from the start/end point rather than drive.
-6) Ideally drive only as a part of an essential journey being made anyway, such as for food buying.
-7) Walk bits where you can't clearly see the way ahead, so that 2 metre separation from others can be maintained.
-8) No going in the pub, may be shut anyway.
+Ground rules, accordingly relaxed: 1) No set date or time.
+2) Undertake in groups up to the maximum allowed by guidelines.
+3) Keep 2 metres apart from those outside your bubble.
+4) Keep 2 metres apart from others if you encounter.
+5) Ideally pick sashes that are local to you.
+6) Walk bits where you can't clearly see the way ahead, so that 2 metre separation from others can be maintained.
+7) In the pub, wear mask according the venue guidelines, or if none, your preference.
+8) Mask not recommended while drinking or eating.
 9) Do the sash at your own risk.

 How it works: Visible on your Apple/Android smartphone or GPS-equipped tablet, referred to here as device, are the following: A start/end square, and four circles showing the initial direction.
 Your device audibly 'echoes' blobs, checks, etc, when in the vicinity.
 You can just keep your device in your pocket or backpack, and follow the blob echoes.
 Or for a check echo, discover which way the blob trail continues.
 Three blobs in succession, or another check, and you've found the onward trail.
 A false echo means it's not that way.
 An echo saying 'go left', or 'go right', means go that way.
 Echoes can announce a fair few paces prior to the spot.
 And echoes repeat every 15 seconds if you linger.
 For longer stretches, echoes repeat every 15 seconds regardless of where you are within the stretch.